Types of road maintenance

-Maintaining our roads
+Maintaining our roads and pavements

-What road maintenance involves
+Types of road maintenance

 Surrey County Council is responsible for maintaining approximately 4800 km (3000 miles) of roads.
 We repair potholes and other minor defects throughout the year when they come to our attention and meet our highway safety standards.